 "Digital collaboration in networks and optimizations within operations planning and scheduling are important game-changers for our customers.
-Together with our partners we take responsibility to leverage the combination of cutting-edge technologies to the best people and business value", says Joseph Rouhana, Head of Energy and Natural Resources Industries at SAP Nordics.
+Together with our partners we take responsibility to leverage the combination of cutting-edge technologies to deliver the best business value", says Joseph Rouhana, Head of Energy and Natural Resources Industries at SAP Nordics.